dlu-ch/dlb/doc/ex_tool.rst

    and it must be at least as restrictive (e.g. if required dependency must not be overridden by a non-required one).
    When overriding an execution parameters, its overriding value must be of the same type as the overridden value.

-   Each subclass of :class:`dlb.ex.Tool` must be defined in a source code location unique for each subclass of :class:`dlb.ex.Tool`.
-The definition raises :exc:`dlb.ex.tool.DefinitionAmbiguityError`, if its location is cannot be determined or another subclass of :class:`dlb.ex.Tool` was defined before at the same location.
+   Each subclass of :class:`dlb.ex.Tool` must be defined in a source code location unique among all subclasses of :class:`dlb.ex.Tool`.
+The definition raises :exc:`DefinitionAmbiguityError`, if its location is cannot be determined or if another subclass of :class:`dlb.ex.Tool` was defined before at the same location.

    Example::